 An additional element that is used to prevent the introduction and spread of disease is vaccination.
 The Manual does not cover this aspect but acknowledges the importance of an appropriate vaccination strategy as a risk management measure that forms part of the overall biosecurity risk assessment and strategy (refer to Appendix 8 - Audit check list for vaccination).
 Vaccination should be viewed as a biological biosecurity barrier of immunity at the bird level but operates at the flock level when most birds have been correctly vaccinated.
-For more information refer to the should nevertheless incorporate the minimum standards outlined in this Manual, The National Water Biosecurity Manual for Poultry Production, the Code of practice for biosecurity in the egg industry (second edition) and other QA programs, in addition to any specific company requirements.
+For more information refer to the Vaccination Training Manual 2nd Edition.

+Individual producers and companies may wish to develop alternative or enhanced biosecurity manuals, which should nevertheless incorporate the minimum standards outlined in this Manual, The National Water Biosecurity Manual for Poultry Production, the Code of practice for biosecurity in the egg industry (second edition) and other QA programs, in addition to any specific company requirements.